-- A. Reallocation to a Class with a Higher Salary Range Maximum - Upon appointment to the higher class, the employee's base salary will be increased to a step of the range for the new class that is nearest to five percent (5%) higher than the amount of the pre-promotional step.
+A. Reallocation to a Class With a Higher Salary Range Maximum than the amount of the pre-promotional step.
 At the time of the reallocation, the agency head or designee may authorize an increase of the base salary up to a total of ten percent (10%).
-The base salary will not exceed the top of the range. - B. Reallocation to a Class with an Equal Salary Range Maximum The employee retains their previous base salary. - C. Reallocation to a Class with a Lower Salary Range Maximum
+The base salary will not exceed the top of the range.